 Section 3: Polling Locations and Regulations

 - Clause 1.
 Voting will take place online through an online voting system. - Clause 2.
-The Election Commission shall host an in person voting option on the University of Houston main campus, Sugarland location, and Katy location.
+The Election Commission shall host an in person voting option on the University of Houston main campus.

 Section 4: Ballots